scottdillon1/Virtual_SCP_Academy/CAP/Part 1 - Setting up BAS.md

 ## Using the Business Application Studio to Create a CAP Application

-Now we have our Business APplication Studio installed, configured and ready for use, we should be looking at a screen that looks like this
+Now we have our Business Application Studio installed, configured and ready for use, we should be looking at a screen that looks like this
 ![Business Application Stuidio](../Images/BAS_Start.jpg)

 From here, you will select "New Project from Template".<br>